 - Culture Card: A Guide to Build Cultural Awareness.
 SAMHSA

-- White Fragility: Why It’s So Hard To Talk To White People About Racism, Robin DiAngelo
+- White Fragility: Why It’s So Hard To Talk To White People About Racism and other resources by Robin DiAngelo

 - Deconstructing White Privilege with Dr. Robin DiAngelo.
 Youtube Video